Villa Criss Cross Envelop

-The Villa is located in the Mirje Suburbs within the city center of Ljubljana, Slovenia.
-The street of the villa runs perpendicular to the ancient Roman Wall and continues into a pedestrian passageway under the stone pyramid designed by Plecnik (as part his reconstruction project along the wall).
+Villa Criss Cross is located in the Mirje Suburbs within the city center of Ljubljana, Slovenia.
+The street of the villa runs perpendicular to the ancient Roman Wall and continues into a pedestrian passageway under the stone pyramid designed by Plecnik (as part of his reconstruction project along the wall).
 The Villa’s new structure embeds an existing retaining wall along the street front.
-By incorporating the wall as part of the new construction, the new house keeps original position on this street in an axial alignment to the pyramid.
+By incorporating the wall as part of the new construction, the new house maintains its original position on this street in an axial alignment to the pyramid.

 The internal volume embodies two elements: exposed structural concrete walls and a wooden shell.

 The project was to create a residence for a single family with three children.
 The aim was to maximize the living area and minimise the service space.
 The concept divides space based on a distinct programme of separating function not by walls but floor levels: ground floor is living/communal space, first floor is the children’s area and second floor parents’ area.
 With no cellar, the shell is integral to provide all of the space for storage.

 The flush walls fold out to house cupboards, shelves and drawers throughout the living areas and furniture such as beds, seating and counters are built into the floor in order to optimize space and provide easy maintenance.
 This connects different spaces in the house by giving a common function to partitions.